-- Standard 2.1: A Perfusionist, who is Board Certified by the American Board of Cardiovascular Perfusion or who demonstrates equivalent qualifications and competency, shall conduct cardiopulmonary bypass (CPB).1 - Standard 2.2: Perfusionist competency shall be assessed annually to evaluate compliance with departmental protocols. - Standard 2:3: The Perfusionist shall attend, participate, and engage in perfusion-related continuing education courses on an annual basis.2 - Standard 2.4: Support staff shall be available on site to assist the primary Perfusionist during CPB procedures. - Standard 2.5: A process to educate, train, and annually evaluate perfusion staff shall be developed and followed. - Guideline 2.1: An individual graduating from an accredited perfusion education program should complete all requirements for American Board of Cardiovascular Perfusion certification within 3 years of graduation. - Guideline 2.2: A standardized process should be developed and followed to identify, orient and educate support staff to ensure they have general knowledge of the duties performed by the Perfusionist, flow of the operation and location of primary and ancillary items required during CPB.
-Support staff may include a Perfusionist, nursing, technical, or non- technical staff.
+- Standard 2.1: A Perfusionist, who is Board Certified by the American Board of Cardiovascular Perfusion or who demonstrates equivalent qualifications and competency, shall conduct cardiopulmonary bypass (CPB).1 - Standard 2.2: Perfusionist competency shall be assessed annually to evaluate compliance with departmental protocols. - Standard 2:3: The Perfusionist shall attend, participate, and engage in perfusion-related continuing education courses on an annual basis.2 - Standard 2.4: Support staff shall be available on site to assist the primary Perfusionist during CPB procedures - Standard 2.5: A process to educate, train, and annually evaluate perfusion staff shall be developed and followed. - Guideline 2.1: An individual graduating from an accredited perfusion education program should complete all requirements for American Board of Cardiovascular Perfusion certification within 3 years of graduation. - Guideline 2.2: A standardized process should be developed and followed to identify, orient and educate support staff to ensure they have general knowledge of the duties performed by the Perfusionist, flow of the operation and location of primary and ancillary items required during CPB.
+Support staff may include a Perfusionist, nursing, technical, or non- technical staff. - Guideline 2.3: American Board of Cardiovascular Perfusion continuing education units (CEUs) should be obtained from pediatric content whenever possible.